CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 #### Testing Methodology

 To measure performance, I used a `PerformanceTimer` class with methods `startGpuTimer()`, `endGpuTimer()`, and `getGpuElapsedTimeForPreviousOperation()`.
-These methods are wrappers around calls to to the CUDA runtime library.
+These methods are wrappers around calls to the CUDA runtime library.
 For measuring individual kernels, I placed a call to `startGpuTimer` and `endGpuTimer` around the kernel and called `getGpuElapsedTime` after the call to `endGpuTimer`.
 To measure the performance of one iteration, I summed the times for each kernel/thrust call within a single call to the
 `pathtrace` function.
 I could have also placed a timer around the `pathtrace` call, but I wanted to obtain timing without memory I/O and setup.